Learn How Much Does Rehab Cost?...

 Type of Treatment

-The word “rehab” can refer to many kinds of programs.
-The most common of these are outpatient treatment, partial hospitalization programs (PHP), and inpatient treatment, also known as residential rehab.
-The difference between most of these is whether you go home every day after treatment sessions (outpatient and PHP) or whether you live and receive care 24/7 for an extended amount of time at a facility (inpatient/residential).
+The word “rehab” is an older way to refer to many kinds of treatment programs.
+The most common of these are detox programs, outpatient treatment, intensive outpatient programs, partial hospitalization programs (PHP), and inpatient treatment, also known as residential rehab.
+The difference between most of these treatment plans is whether you go home every day after treatment sessions (outpatient programs) or whether you live and receive care 24/7 for an extended amount of time at a facility (inpatient care/residential).

-Typically, more time spent at a center results in higher treatment costs.
-One study by the U.K.’s National Institute for Health and Care Excellence (NICE) reports that “a course of outpatient treatment averaged less than 10% of the cost of inpatient treatment.”3 Though residential treatment programs may be slightly more effective for some people, “preference might still be given to non-residential treatment based on cost-effectiveness.”
+Typically, more time spent at a center results in higher costs for addiction treatment programs.
+One study by the U.K.’s National Institute for Health and Care Excellence (NICE) reports that “a course of outpatient treatment averaged less than 10% of the cost of inpatient treatment.”1 Though residential treatment programs may be slightly more effective for some people, “preference might still be given to non-residential treatment based on cost-effectiveness.”

 Location